JoaoAPS/BugTracker/README.md

 # Bugtracker

-An application that aids a team to keep track of bugs.
+An application that aids a team to keep track of bugs on the code of different projects.